 Section 2.
 Donated Leave.
-As a wage-related matter, Donated Leaves shall be determined by the separate Coalition\Master Labor Agreement between King County and the King County Coalition of Unions with the exception of the following:
+As a wage-related matter, Donated Leaves shall be determined by the separate Coalition Labor Agreement between King County and the King County Coalition of Unions with the exception of Sections 6.3, 6.6 D., 6.8 B., 6.9, 6.10 and 6.11 of the CLA, and the following:

-- A. PAO employees may only receive donated leave from another PAO employee.
-PAO employees are allowed to donate leave to an employee working in other County agencies providing approval from that agency. - B. Any donation must be approved by Human Resources.
+A. PAO employees may only receive donated leave from another PAO employee.
+PAO employees are allowed to donate leave to an employee working in other County agencies providing approval from that agency.

+Teamsters Local 117 Fully Recommended Settlement Offer with B. Any donation must be approved by Human Resources.
 Sick leave donations are only approved for very serious health conditions.
-Very serious health conditions include, but are not limited to, an injury, impairment, or extended illness that is serious, catastrophic or unforeseen. - C. If a request for donated leave is denied, both the employee intending to donate and the employee intending to receive the donation shall be notified in writing of the reasons for the denial.
+Very serious health conditions include, but are not limited to, an injury, impairment, or extended illness that is serious, catastrophic or unforeseen.

+C. If a request for donated leave is denied, both the employee intending to donate and the employee intending to receive the donation shall be notified in writing of the reasons for the denial.